ReactPoland/React-Convention-Book/text/909_React_Convention.md

   }
 ```

-This is a function which receives an object:
+We will send an object with the following __start__ and __end__ variable as on the example below:

 ```
-// just object schema
+// just an example schema of
-{
+// const reorder = action.payload
+// so you can see what values are sent to the DASHBOARD_REORDER_ITEM {
   start: parseInt(this.state.draggedItemIndex),
   end: parseInt(droppedItemId)
 }
 ```

 The __start__ is a number of order in the __dashboardItems__ array.
-The __end__ variable is ana  order number of a dropped-on-the-item (the id of an item that a user dropped on the dragged item).
+The __end__ variable is an order number of a dropped-on-the-item div (the id of an item that a user dropped on the dragged item).
 We map over all the items in our array and based on the dragging data (start and end) we create a new array called __newDashboardItems__.
 Rest of the code shall be self-explained.

 ```